TRIQS/nda/doc/ex8.md

 There are no mentionable differences between arrays, matrices and vectors regarding those features.

-@subsection ex8_p6 Arithmetic operations with matrices and vectors
+@section ex8_p6 Arithmetic operations with matrices and vectors

 Here the algebra of the involved types becomes important.
 In section @ref ex1_p8, we have shortly introduced how arithmetic operations are implemented in **nda** in terms of lazy